ryanelian/instapack/books/dev-spa-angularjs.md

 - `md-swipe-right`
 - `md-swipe-up`

-However, if for some reason you are unable / do not want to use `angular-material`, you can use the official [`angular-touch`](https://www.npmjs.com/package/angular-touch) or the alternative [`angular-swipe`](https://www.npmjs.com/package/angular-swipe) to provide these gesture events:
+However, if you are unable / do not want to use `angular-material` for some reason, you can use the official [`angular-touch`](https://www.npmjs.com/package/angular-touch) or the alternative [`angular-swipe`](https://www.npmjs.com/package/angular-swipe) to provide these gesture events:

 - `ng-swipe-left`
 - `ng-swipe-right`